Police reform activists question Huntsville Police mental health policies after officer allegedly kills girlfriend

 McCoy is now on administrative leave, but the city of Huntsville has not clarified if it is paid or unpaid leave.

-“There is an inherent ethical and I would even say moral obligation for law enforcement entities to be as forthcoming as they can be with the public about the sorts of incidents,” says activist David Person.
+“There is an inherent ethical and I would even say moral obligation for law enforcement entities to be as forthcoming as they can be with the public about the sorts of incidents,” activist David Person told News 19.

 It’s reported that McCoy called in and told dispatchers that the victim Courtney Spraggins committed suicide.
 However, police later charged McCoy with shooting Spraggins in the head while she was inside a parked car.

-“This should again be a real wake-up call to the Mayor and to the Chief of Police and to all the other decision-makers, that there has got to be a change in the culture of police,” said Person.
+“This should again be a real wake-up call to the Mayor and to the Chief of Police and to all the other decision-makers, that there has got to be a change in the culture of police,” Person said.
 “And that doesn’t just involve their engagement with people who are in crises that are civilians, but it involves the behaviors of their own officers.”

 Police reform activists in the City of Huntsville question how McCoy’s personal issues went unnoticed and unchecked by department leaders.
 How was McCoy able to carry a gun and wear the badge to protect and serve?